• Skip to primary navigation

 Add the jackfruit to the skillet.
 Stir occasionally as this cooks for 15 minutes on medium heat (uncovered).
 This will give the jackfruit plenty of time to absorb all the delicious flavors.
 Taste the consommé broth to see if you’d like to add any more seasoning.
 Enjoy it as a stew by garnishing it with cilantro, chopped onions, and lime juice, or read on to see how to make jackfruit birria tacos.

-How to Make Vegan Quesabirria Tacos
+How to Assemble Vegan Quesabirria Tacos

 Wrap the stack of tortillas in a damp kitchen towel and microwave them for 1 minute to make them pliable.
 If not, they will be brittle and tear easily.